***This article was originally published on the Ocean News & Technology website on November 13th, 2018. You can view the original HERE.

-***This article was written by Oceaneering's Robert Kessler, Maritime Program Manager of Global Data Solutions, for the November 2017 Exclusive Story on The American Oil & Gas Reporter.
+***This article was originally written by Robert Kessler for October 2018 issue of The American Oil & Gas Reporter

 Almost 90% of everything we buy arrives via seaborne trade, which consists of over 55,000 merchant ships, registered to 150 nations.
 With statistics like this, it is no wonder that “ship-tracking” and “vessel-tracking” have become far more prevalent in today’s business world.
 So, what exactly is vessel tracking or a vessel tracking system (VTS)?

 All fixed subsea and surface assets, such as pipelines and offshore platforms, are at risk of nearby vessels impacting them.
 There are three primary reasons a vessel could threaten an asset: